feaselkl/OutlierDetection/PITCHME.md

 @div[left-50]
 An auto parts company, working in conjunction with several county employees, defrauded Wake County of at least $5 million over a multi-year period.

-Participants took advantage of lax vendor policy for small purchases and submitted fraudulent invoices, all under the cutoff for further scrutiny.

-This fraud went up to the top, to the head of the transportation department.
 @divend

 @div[right-50]